Alphabet to shut Google+ social site after user data exposed

 Facebook introduced a feature that allowed users to connect their accounts with their profiles on dating, music and other apps.

+It could not definitely say how many users were affected because it said it keeps only two weeks of such records.

-Google+ will remain an internal networking option for organizations that buy Google's G Suite, a bundle of apps for creating documents, spreadsheets and presentations.
+Google+ will remain an internal networking option for organisations that buy Google's G Suite, a bundle of apps for creating documents, spreadsheets and presentations.

-Several policies Google introduced on Monday are designed to curb the data accessible to developers offering mobile apps on the Google Play store or add-on apps for sending and organising Gmail messages.
+Several policies Google introduced on Monday are designed to curb the data accessible to developers offering mobile apps on the Google Play store or add-on apps for sending and organizing Gmail messages.

 Play Store apps will no longer be allowed to access text message and call logs unless they are the default calling or texting app on a user's device or have an exception from Google.